Our own orchards are Silvopasture systems, namely guard protected trees in grazed permanent pasture.

 When the young trees are planted we install a basic drip irrigation which we use over the following years, this is to help establish the trees correctly with a strong root system, once they’re 7-10 years old it shouldn’t be necessary.

-The advantage of Silvopasture is that you retain the grass crop and get free fertilizer, shade for the animals as the trees mature and within 5 years start to get a second crop!
+The advantage of Silvopasture is that you retain the grass crop and get free fertilizer, shade for the animals as the trees mature and within a couple of years start to get a second crop!

 Tree spacing is critical to this, too close and you’ll start to lose the grass after 15 or so years and have to prune the walnut trees so that they get enough light all around to crop correctly, shade is a real problem for fruit set.
-We planted at 10×10m nominally but it varies a bit due to field conditions, they hate wet feet or permanent damp soil so spacing can be stretched.
+We planted at 10×10m nominally but it varies a bit due to field conditions in the main orchard, the newer one is about 8x8m with compact heavy producing cultivars.